 - Get to know your neighbors: We know that now you’ll have a lot of work with unpacking and preparing your place.
 But, it would be a good idea to begin making acquaintances with your neighbors right away.
 You’ll probably meet some of them walking a pet or playing with kids.
 Make sure to say hello, introduce yourself, and make a good first impression.

 Wake up early and make sure you didn't leave anything behind.

-We hope our to-do list will help you finish all the chores on schedule and remind you not to forget anything important.
+We hope our to-do list will help you finish all the chores on schedule and remind you not to forget anything important before your residential relocation.
 If you follow this list and check off everything from it, you’ll enter your adventure at a new place happily.
-Finally, if you are still looking for a reliable local company in New York, be sure to call Twin Brothers Movers.
-Our moving services include packing, packing supplies, labor services, and more.
+Finally, if you are still looking for a reliable local New York moving company, be sure to call Twin Brothers Movers.
+Our moving services include a packing service, which is great in case you don’t know how to pack fragile items, or can’t pack furniture on your own.
 If you hire us, you can just sit back and enjoy, because your items will be properly packed and transported safely to your new place.